kcoleman731/eks-blueprint-with-rancher/README.md

 # Rancher Example

-This repo contains the source code for an EKS Blueprint which demonstrates how to deploy Rancher on EKS.
+This repo contains the source code for an EKS blueprint which demonstrates how to deploy Rancher on EKS.

 ## Usage